tomknightatl/USCCB2/selenium_setup_guide.md

 ## Step 2: Download the ChromeDriver

 Selenium needs a browser-specific driver to interact with the browser.
-For Google Chrome, you need `ChromeDriver`.
+For Google Chrome or Chromium, you need the appropriate `ChromeDriver`.
+The installation method depends on your system's architecture (x86/x64 or ARM).

+### For x86/x64 Architectures (Most Desktops/Laptops)

 1.  **Check your Chrome Browser Version:**
     *   Open Chrome.